yarsky-tgz/simple-pkce-node/README.md

 # pkce-hmac-sha256-node
-PKCE HMAC SHA256 (Amazon compatible) challenge &amp; verifier generator for node
+PKCE challenge & verifier generator for node, any algorithm and digest supported